-Anucha Browne is Chief Strategy and Engagement Officer at UNICEF USA.
+Anucha Browne is Chief Advocacy and Engagement Officer at UNICEF USA.

 Before joining the NCAA, Browne was named the senior associate athletic director for marketing at the University at Buffalo in 2007 where she was responsible for marketing the revenue sports while overseeing ticket operations, promotions and corporate sales efforts.
 Her work was instrumental in reinvigorating the UB athletics brand in the Western NY market and producing higher ticket, suite and sponsor revenues, as well as spearheading a new community service initiative that increased community outreach for all Buffalo student-athletes while leveraging the university’s advanced research in the area of childhood obesity.
 Browne also served as the senior women’s administrator focusing on the gender equity issues within the athletic department and was responsible for annually reporting to the U.S. Department of Education.